intlify/bundle-tools/packages/unplugin-vue-i18n/README.md

 - **Type:** `boolean`
 - **Default:** `false`

+> [!WARNING]
+  'bridge' option is deprecated, sinece Vue 2 was EOL on 2023. that option will be removed in 4.0.`

   The mode to birdge the i18n custom block to work in both vue-i18n@v8.x and vue-i18n@v9.x environments.

   To support in a smooth transition from vue-i18n@v8.x to vue-i18n@v9.x, we provide a mode that bundles the i18n custom block to be available in either version.